-Crafting a marketing strategy today is a lot more challenging than it used to be.
+Crafting a marketing strategy today is a lot more challenging than it used to be, especially in the realm of digital media.
 Not only are there more avenues to explore, consumers today also expect a lot more from the ads they see.
 For ecommerce brands, determining where to spend time and money on marketing efforts is (or should be) a major priority.

 Developing a solid content strategy will help you in numerous ways.
 Not only will this help you with creating actual content to share with your audience, but you’ll also have a record of what you have done that you can tweak accordingly as you find out what is working for you and what isn’t.
 In fact, over 60% of the most successful content marketers have in place a documented strategy.

 Before you can start strategizing, you need to have an understanding of what is out there.
 What are the main tools you have at your disposal, and when are they appropriate to use?

 Successful brands strike a balance between choosing the right platforms and utilizing each platform in the right way.
 Certain types of content (which we will discuss in detail below) are better suited for certain platforms, and additionally, it is important to analyze which platforms will be beneficial for your brand, and which are less likely to be.
 Crafting an appropriate content strategy involves balancing both of these considerations.

 Let’s discuss four main channels and how they may each fit into your content strategy.